-Figure 5 shows a cartoon-style renderer running on a research animation system.
-This module is a direct implementation of the algorithm presented in [9].
+Figure 6 shows a cartoon-style renderer running on a research animation system.
+This module is a direct implementation of the algorithm presented in [Lake et al. 2000].
 We implemented this algorithm to demonstrate that implementing an existing popular style in HijackGL is possible.

 The fundamental algorithm is straightforward.
-Very simply, traditional diffuse lighting is computed per-vertex by taking the dot product of the unit surface normal with a unit vector in the direction of the light.
+Very simply, traditional diffuse lighting is computed per-vertex by computing the dot product of the unit surface normal with a unit vector in the direction of the light.
 Then the material color of the surface is scaled by this resulting value to obtain the final color.
 Cartoon rendering is characterized by a harsh quantization of lighting values.
 Often, objects are rendered in a two-tone fashion: the parts of objects illuminated directly appear bright, while those that are not illuminated directly appear as darker versions of the material color.

-To simulate this, we take the dot product of the surface normal and the direction to the light like normal, but instead of scaling material color values directly, we instead quantize the dot product value, but using it to index into a one-dimensional texture map.
+To simulate this, we compute the dot product of the surface normal and the direction to the light like normal, but instead of scaling material color values directly, we instead quantize the dot product value, using it to index into a one-dimensional texture map.
 This one dimensional texture map is made up of two or three constant color segments, ranging from near black to near white.
 By using the dot product as a texture coordinate in this one dimensional texture, we effectively quantize the dot product value.
-We apply this texture map to the objects in the scene and configure OpenGL to multiply
+We apply this texture map to the objects in the scene and configure OpenGL to multiply the objects' material colors by the texture map, thereby properly two-tone shading the objects.
+The result is rather convincing, as seen in Figure 6.